d2l-ai/d2l-en/chapter_introduction/index.md

 will become sentient and decide independently from their programmers (and masters) about things that directly affect the livelihood of humans.
-To some extent, AI already affects the livelihood of humans in an immediate way---creditworthiness is assessed automatically, autopilots mostly navigate vehicles, decisions about whether to grant bail use statistical data as input.
+To some extent, AI already affects the livelihood of humans in an immediate way: creditworthiness is assessed automatically, autopilots mostly navigate vehicles, decisions about whether to grant bail use statistical data as input.
 More frivolously, we can ask Alexa to switch on the coffee machine.